durkes/copilot/README.md

 app.use('/hello', function (req, res, next) {
 	res.end('Hi there!');
 });
-/*the above route will answer all requests to '/hello', '/hello.anything...', and '/hello/anything...'*/
+/*the above route will answer all requests to:
+'/hello', '/hello.anything...', and '/hello/anything...'*/

 app.use('GET', '/api/retrieve', function (req, res, next) {
 	if (req.query.id === 'test') {